The first question asked by anyone interested in the history of MACVAD Ltd is “where did the name come from?”

 Around 1978 New Zealand was also starting a period of change.
 Infant garments were exempt of tariff and import control.
 This enabled McDonald Vadco to establish a garment department.
 Graham Gummer was the initial manager and gave a start into garments and home textile products.

-Ron Howell had also exited by this stage and Peter McClune gained a 20% shareholding in the Company.
+Ron Howell had also excited by this stage and Peter McClune gained a 20% shareholding in the Company.

 Many changes also started in China.
 Late in 1978 the decision to establish the Shenzhen special economic zone started a process of investment in China.
 Initially this was very slow but over the next 10 years Hong Kong Chinese started to slowly to return to China to invest in factories and infrastructure.
 This led to an explosion of opportunities which really enabled McDonald Vadco to grow.